volume.config

 volume=volume_number scheme=protocol_type size=volume_size

-is a number between 1 and 255 (the maximum
+where volume_number is a number between 1 and 255 (the maximum

-number of volumes is 255) and protocol_type
+number of volumes is 255) and protocol_type is http.
+Traffic

-for HTTP volume types; volume_size
+Server supports http for HTTP volume types; volume_size is the

 amount of cache space allocated to the volume.
 This value can be either